powston/powston-display/README.md

 2. **Configure MQTT and Device Parameters**
    - After flashing the firmware, enter your powston MQTT details, WiFi credentials, and other device parameters.

-3. **Flash the Firmware**
+3. **Run the script**
-   - Run the script in a loop to keep your display updated as new actions are taken on your inverter.
+   - Run the script in a loop to update your display as new actions are taken on your inverter.

 ### Usage

-Once the device is connected to the Powston MQTT broker, it will start receiving JSON-encoded MQTT messages containing energy, price and inverter data.
+Once the device is connected to the Powston MQTT broker, it will receive JSON-encoded MQTT messages containing energy, price and inverter data.
 The firmware will:
 - Parse these messages to display relevant data such as battery state of charge (SOC), grid power, and forecasted prices.
 - Update the display with the latest data every time a new packet is received.